-The Managing Owner, on behalf of the Fund, has appointed Deutsche Investment Management Americas Inc. to serve as the index sponsor (the "Index Sponsor").
+The Managing Owner, on behalf of the Trust and the Fund, has appointed Deutsche Investment Management Americas Inc. to serve as the index sponsor (the "Index Sponsor").
 The Index Sponsor calculates and publishes the daily index levels and the indicative intraday index levels.
-The Index Sponsor also calculates the indicative value per Share of the Fund throughout each business day.
+Additionally, the Index Sponsor also calculates the indicative value per Share of the Fund throughout each business day.